What kind of companies do we buy and operate?

 "Deals are unique, but the path to product-market-fit is not."
 Working together with stakeholders, the middle Grow period may last as little as a few months, to upwards of 6 years.

 For investors who can't wait that long, in at least two cases we've bought out shareholders (at positive ROI) prior to a formal exit.
 It's the right thing to do.

 Unlike funds whose managers have never operated or started a business, Fork's team is composed entirely of practitioners.
 Instead of a 2% management fee, Fork partners are paid alongside investors.

-The ideal Fork LP (limited partner) is one with operational expertise, previous investment experience in private ventures, and alignment with our thesis described previously.
+The ideal Fork LP (limited partner) has operational expertise, previous investment experience in private ventures, and alignment with our thesis described above.

 Investors receive monthly newsletters with portfolio P&Ls, deal pipeline updates, and product changelogs.